Casey Jones: Rules infractions

-Transfer to passenger trains
+Transfer to Memphis

-Jones, in February 1900, was transferred from Jackson, Tennessee, to Memphis, Tennessee, for the passenger run between Memphis and Canton, Mississippi.
-This was one link of a four-train run between Chicago, Illinois, and New Orleans, Louisiana, the so-called "cannonball" passenger run.
+In February 1900, Jones was transferred from Jackson to Memphis, for the passenger run between Memphis and Canton, Mississippi.
+This was one link of a four-train run between Chicago and New Orleans, the so-called "cannonball" passenger run.
 "Cannonball" was a contemporary term applied to fast mail and fast passenger trains of those days, but it was a generic term for speed service.
 This run offered the fastest schedules in the history of American railroading.
-Some veteran engineers doubted the times could be met and some quit.
+Some veteran engineers doubted the times could be met, and some quit.

 Engineer Willard W. "Bill" Hatfield had transferred from Memphis back to a run out of Water Valley, thus opening up trains No. 2 (north) and No. 3 (south) to another engineer.
 Jones had to move his family to Memphis and give up working with his close friend John Wesley McKinnie on No. 638, but he thought the change was worth it.
-Jones would drive Hatfield's Engine No. 382 until his death in 1900.
+Jones would drive Hatfield's locomotive, Engine No. 384, sister to Engine No. 382, until his death in 1900.
+It was a steam-driven Rogers 4-6-0 "Ten Wheeler" with six drivers, each approximately six feet (1.8 m) high.
+Bought new in 1898 from the Rogers Locomotive Works, it was a very powerful engine for the time.
+His regular fireman on No. 638 was his close friend John Wesley McKinnie, with whom he worked exclusively from about 1897 until he switched to the passenger run out of Memphis.
+There he worked with his next and last fireman, Simeon T. "Sim" Webb in 1900.